Kylie (album): Background

-Kylie Ann Minogue was born in Melbourne in 1968, the eldest of three children.
+Kylie Minogue was born in Melbourne in 1968, the eldest of three children.
 Kylie learned to play violin and piano at a very young age while taking singing and dancing lessons with her sister Dannii.
 Kylie was a child actress from the age of eleven, appearing in cameo roles in The Sullivans (1979) and Skyways (1980).
 In 1985, Kylie used her earnings from The Henderson Kids to record three songs with producer Greg Petherick at Young Talent Time, a weekly Australian music programme which already featured Dannii as a regular performer.
 In April 1986, Kylie played Charlene Mitchell, a schoolgirl turned garage mechanic, in the soap opera Neighbours.
 Jason Donovan, whom Kylie began dating at the time, played her onscreen love interest as Scott Robinson.
 Their romantic relationship culminated with a wedding in an episode that attracted an audience of 20 million British viewers in 1987.

 During her time in Neighbours, Minogue joined a band along with cast members Guy Pearce, Peter O'Brien and Alan Dale, which Petherick arranged.
 He later suggested Minogue cover the song "The Loco-Motion" with the band during a Fitzroy Football Club benefit concert at the Festival Hall in 1986, where she also sang a duet of "I Got You Babe".
 Impressed by the performance, Petherick arranged for Minogue to record the former song, re-titled as "Locomotion", with producer Kaj Dahlstrom, who invested $10,000 to record it.
 Petherick submitted the demo track to many record labels before reaching out to Michael Gudinski, head of Mushroom Records.
 Gudinski was reluctant at first, calling the demo "a bit of a one-hit wonder".
 During a trip to London several months after receiving the demo track, Gudinski decided to sign Minogue because of her popularity from Neighbours.
 She signed with the label in early 1987.
 Critics and employees of Mushroom Records gave polarised opinions; many thought it would be the end of the company and dubbed Minogue as "The Singing Budgie."

 In June 1987, Mushroom Records had Mike Duffy, an audio engineer for Stock Aitken Waterman producers, over for a three-month residency at Platinum Studios in South Yarra.
 He was asked to remix the "Locomotion" demo track with the help of a synthesizer to make it sound more like Bananarama's cover of "Venus" (1986).
 Instead of remixing the track, which was originally in a big band style, Duffy opted to record a completely new backing track, inspired by the hi-NRG pop of UK band Dead or Alive.
 It was the first time he had produced a record himself.
 The song was released as Minogue's debut single on 27 July 1987, three weeks after Neighbours wedding episode premiered.
 A week after its release, the single topped the Australian charts, remaining there for seven weeks and becoming the best-selling single of the decade.
 Around that time, Minogue was set up with Terry Blamey, who would be her manager for 25 years.